GoodsChain/backend/memory-bank/activeContext.md

 9. Separating graceful shutdown logic into a dedicated function for better organization and maintainability
 10. Using Gin's built-in validation (`ShouldBindJSON` with struct tags like `binding:"required,email"`) for request payload validation, ensuring data integrity at the entry point.
 11. Implemented a global error handling middleware to catch errors from `c.Errors` and format them as `{\"error\": \"message\"}`.
 It also attempts to provide a JSON response for 404s.
+12. Adopted `zerolog` for structured logging due to its performance and ease of use.
+Configured console output for development and made log level configurable via the `LOG_LEVEL` environment variable.
+Centralized request and error logging within the `ErrorHandlingMiddleware`.

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns